AdmitHub/heroku-auto-ssl/README.md

 As a further security measure any CPP requests which are not signed correctly will return with the status code `404`.

 ## Endpoints
-Message bodies should be encoded in `application/x-www-form-urlencoded` form.

 - `${chlng_post_proto.root_url}/check`
     - **Method:** `POST`
     - **Body**